ccallawa/alyvix_doc/test_case_building/selector_overview.rst

   the :guilabel:`OK` button is pressed, causing Selector to save and exit (or Designer, in the case of the **EDIT** button.

-* The :guilabel:`DELAY**` control allows you to add or change the countdown delay in seconds between when a test case is invoked, and when it begins visually searching the screen.
+* The :guilabel:`DELAY` control allows you to add or change the countdown delay in seconds between when a test case is invoked, and when it begins visually searching the screen.
-* The :guilabel:`**EDIT**` button calls Alyvix Designer with the currently selected test case file and object.
+* The :guilabel:`EDIT` button calls Alyvix Designer with the currently selected test case file and object.
-* :guilabel:`**DUPLICATE**` will create a new test case object(s) whose name is the same name as the object(s) in the current row(s), but with the string "_copy" appended.
+* :guilabel:`DUPLICATE` will create a new test case object(s) whose name is the same name as the object(s) in the current row(s), but with the string "_copy" appended.
 * **REMOVE** Will delete the currently selected test case object.

 .. todo::

+   * CC:  Finish writing this subsection.
-   * Is the ``EDIT`` button designed to be used within Editor?
-Will it work if I run it from the command line?
+   * FM:  Is the ``EDIT`` button designed to be used within Editor?
+Is it supposed to work anyway if I run it from the command line?
-   * Is the delay not saved to the .json file?
+   * FM:  Is the delay not saved to the .json file?
 When I added ``-d 3`` to the command line calling Designer, it counted down at the time, but I can't find it in the .json and Selector says it's ``0``.
 When I try to change the delay to ``3`` in Selector and press ``OK``, it sometimes exits with an error and sometimes counts down immediately and then calls Designer with an empty test case.
+(Delay != Timeout)